‘Art is not a mirror to reflect reality, but a hammer with which to shape it…’

 Why study Drama?

 Woodbridge Drama at key stage 3 utilises ‘process drama’ as an avenue for learning.
-This creative and immersive avenue projects students in to various challenging and unique scenarios in which they must respond in role.
-Students may become deserted on a tropical island or find themselves exploring a haunted manor.
+This creative and immersive avenue projects students into various challenging and unique scenarios in which they must respond in role.
+Students may become silent movie stars or find themselves exploring a haunted manor.
 Students will investigate topical and political events such as the London Riots and the Refugee Crisis.
-We will explore historical periods from the Salem Witch Trials to Thatcher’s England.
+We will explore historical periods from the Italian theatre to Thatcher’s England.
 Students will explore controversial questions regarding poverty, human rights and wealth.
-Students will work with play texts that will inform their opinions of culture and way people live, as well as this countries important heritage.
+Students will work with play texts that will inform their opinions of culture and way people live, as well as this country's important heritage.
 We aim to create a rich curriculum that shapes the whole child, in addition to the acquisition of key dramatic skills and techniques.
 Whilst Drama is wholly practical, learners consolidate their knowledge by completing self-reflections and conducting peer and self-assessments.

 KS4 – GCSE (EDUQAS Drama)